tungetti/artemis/README.md

 1. **Build Locally**:
    - `python -m build`: The following command will build the package starting from the .toml file
 2. **Install**:
-   - `pip install path/to/dist/{file}.whl`: Install locally the script and use it
+   - `pip install artemis-cli`: Install the script and use it